noamross/comp-disease-dynamics/inst/Outline for SI-Macro Paper.md

 2. These effects increase as the transition rate from juvenile to adult age classes increase. this changes the relative amount of time individuals in each class have had to acquire infections.

+Qualitative differences between SI and multi-infection models are largely
+    present in the differences between SI and SIV models.
+As the number of infection classes increases, model behavior approaches the behavior of the infinite-class multiple-infection model.

 Discussion
 ----------